-For those wanting to experience this part of the Mentawais, take the Fast Ferry departing Padang every Monday, Wednesday, Friday and Sunday.
+For those wanting to experience this part of the Mentawai, take the Fast Ferry departing Padang every Monday, Wednesday, Friday and Sunday.
 The crossing takes 3-4 hours before arriving into Tua Pejat, the Mentawai Islands capital.
 Guests will then need to take a speedboat to reach the southern part of the island.

-Guests looking to stay at Macaronis Resort can reach this remote corner of Sumatra by taking an Overnight Ferry that departs Padang every Tuesday & Saturday.
-The crossing takes 12 hours.
-A further 1 hr speed ride will take you to the resort.
+Guests looking to stay at Macaronis Resort can reach this remote corner of Sumatra by taking the Mentawai Fast Ferry that operates a return trip, from Padang, each Friday.
+The crossing takes around 4 hours, before guests will need to take a further 1 hr speed ride to the resort.

 Those opting to take a Charter Boat to explore the whole of the Mentawais can usually expect to spend a day or two at Macaronis as well as Green Bush and many other waves located in this relatively quiet corner of Sumatra.

 For all trips to the Mentawai Islands, guests will need to fly into Padang Airport (Minangkabau International Airport, aka "PDG"), West Sumatra.